 Requirements for equity crowdfunding

 - Size of offering.
-You cannot raise more than $5 million over a 12 month period.
+You cannot raise more than $5 million in securities offerings sold through equity crowdfunding over a 12 month period.

 - Investor requirements.
 While investors do not need to be accredited, they must meet some net worth requirements.